Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 This middle phase — experimentation — acts as the glue.

 Prototype, test and rapidly iterate on proof of concepts (POCs) with users to ensure that your features will have the desired impact on the user experience.
-These experiments provide a view into the potential ROI and, by providing a clearer picture into the new experience, can generate investment interest at the executive level.
+These experiments provide a view into the potential ROI.
+By providing a clearer picture into the new experience, they also can generate investment interest at the executive level.

 Similarly, technology experiments (often referred to as technical design spikes) can be used to de-risk complex technical and data problems.
-In this phase, the priority is not delivering a minimum viable product, but taking the riskiest assumption and exploring the solution space.
+In this phase, the priority is not delivering a minimum viable product.
+Instead, the goal is taking the riskiest assumption and exploring the solution space.

 At the end of experimentation, these pre-vetted features can be fully story-mapped and prioritized for delivery — the perfect input to the Agile delivery phase.